scgbern/scgpico/content/staff/tudorgirba/storytellinginthedigitalage/sbsinconsistentlistmappedonabulletlist/index.md

 ---
 Title: SBS Inconsistent list mapped on a bullet list
 ---
+#SBS Inconsistent list mapped on a bullet list
 What is wrong with the following list?

 -  a gout